hmrc/accessibility/docs/common-issues/missing-label.md

 ## To resolve

-Follow the [text input guidance](https://design-system.service.gov.uk/components/text-input/).
+Follow the [text input guidance in the GOV.UK Design System](https://design-system.service.gov.uk/components/text-input/).
 Ensure the label is correctly associated with the input by clicking the label - the input should receive focus.

 ## Labels